 Committee on Appointments and Promotions

 The Committee on Appointments and Promotions (CAP) plays a key role in the appointment and promotion of FAS faculty members.
-CAP is led by the Edgerley Family Dean of the FAS, and includes the Divisional Deans for the Arts and Humanities, Social Sciences, Science, and the John A. Paulson Dean of the School of Engineering and Applied Sciences (SEAS); the Danoff Dean of Harvard College; the Dean of the Graduate School of Arts and Sciences; the Dean for Faculty Affairs and Planning; the Senior Associate Dean and the Assistant Dean for Faculty Development; the Senior Advisor to the FAS Dean on Faculty Development; the Dean of Undergraduate Education; and a tenured professor from each division and SEAS.
+CAP is led by the Edgerley Family Dean of the FAS, and includes such leaders as the Divisional Deans for the Arts and Humanities, Social Sciences, Science, and the John A. Paulson Dean of the School of Engineering and Applied Sciences (SEAS); the Danoff Dean of Harvard College; the Dean of the Graduate School of Arts and Sciences; the Dean for Faculty Affairs and Planning; the Senior Associate Dean and the Assistant Dean for Faculty Development; the Dean of Undergraduate Education; and a tenured professor from each division and SEAS.

 Once departments or SEAS areas have approved a case for further consideration, CAP members rigorously review the dossiers in tenure cases, promotions of assistant professors to associate professor, appointments and reappointments of senior non-ladder faculty, and appointments of associate senior lecturers and advise on whether the case should proceed.

 The members of CAP for AY 2020-2021, led by Claudine Gay, Edgerley Family Dean of the FAS, are listed below.